Rabbil1/Skill_Sync_Internship/README.md

-# Shaikh Mohd Rabbil's Task Repository
+# Skill Sync Internship's Task Repository

 Hey there! 👋 Welcome to my GitHub repository where I showcase my completed tasks and projects.